-Stress is defined as the physical and psychological changes in people caused by bodily and emotional tension.
-Although stress is a normal part of life, it would be an understatement to say that modern day life is putting most of us under increasing stress.
-Global uncertainties alongside the spread of a pandemic and armed conflicts all contribute to increasing stress levels.
+Stress is defined as the physical and psychological change in us caused by bodily and emotional tensions.
+Although stress is a part of life, it would be an understatement to say that modern day people are under increasing stress.
+The global uncertainties with the spread of pandemic and armed conflicts have weighed on the increase of stress levels.
 What can be done about stress in these trying times?
-This article shares three simple, but efficient, ways to better handle stress.
+In this article I would like to share three simple but efficient ways to better handle stress.

 1. Healthy Eating to Ease Stress

-When stressed, there is a tendency for some people to binge eat as a way to relieve stress.
-Binge eating usually involves consuming junk food in large portions, which can lead to undesired weight gain that is a major cause of stress.
+When stressed out, there is a tendency for people to binge eat as a way to relieve stress.
+Binge eating usually involves consuming junk foods in large portions, which can lead to undesired weight gain that is a major cause of stress.

 The best way to eat healthy when stressed is to eat small meals often throughout the day.
 When you are hungry, eat a healthy snack rather than a large meal.
 By dividing your meals into several smaller portions, it is easier to control the amount of food you eat.
 This not only prevents binge eating, but also helps to control hunger, which is another source of stress.